Exclusive: Prosecutors weigh competing accounts in JD.com CEO rape allegation

 “I just begged him, ‘Don’t do that.
 You have wife and you have kids,’” the Chinese woman told police in a recorded interview days after that was reviewed by Reuters.
 “He did not listen to me.”

-At around 3 a.m., Minneapolis police responded to an “assault in progress” involving Liu at the woman’s luxury apartment, a police report showed, after a friend alerted authorities.
+At around 3 a.m., Minneapolis police responded to an "assault in progress" involving Liu at the woman’s luxury apartment, a police report showed, after a friend alerted authorities.
 Officers investigated and concluded that no crime had occurred.
-Precisely what the woman and Liu told police has not been made public, but Reuters previously reported that she was afraid that Liu would retaliate against her if she pressed charges.
+Precisely what the woman and Liu told police has not been made public, but Reuters previously reported that she was afraid that Liu would retaliate against her if she pressed charges. (reut.rs/2xwOIuM)

 Less than 24 hours later, when police were summoned again with the help of a university administrator, the woman was unequivocal: She said she had been raped by Liu.
 The Chinese executive was arrested that night.

 Liu, who has maintained his innocence through representatives, was jailed for about 17 hours before being released.
 Hours later, he flew to China, which does not have an extradition treaty with the United States.
-For a timeline, click

 Local prosecutors are weighing evidence that would move the case beyond a “he said, she said” stalemate.
 Among the issues being considered by the Hennepin County Attorney’s office: the divergent accounts of what happened that night, the initial determination by police that there was no crime, and the woman’s early hesitance to press charges against Liu, Reuters has learned.